admhpr/knowmail/README.md

 ## App Overview

-This is a feedback collection application for startup owners.
-If you are a startup owner and you want some feedback from your customers, you can use this application to send emails requesting feedback and get tabulation of results.
-Your app/service can be better with valuable feedbacks!
+This is a feedback collection application for product owners.
+You can use this application to send emails requesting feedback and get tabulation of results.

 ## User Flow